NISHANTH1107/SmartAssisstant/README.md

 - Fast, privacy-respecting document Q&A for study material
 - Simple Streamlit UI for uploading files, saving chats, and generating quizzes
 - Local FAISS index per chat for efficient retrieval
+- MongoDB Cluster for storing the chat data efficiently.

 ---